 The filing fee is $465 for the I-824.
 You need to file the I-824 to get your I-130 to the National Visa Center if you didn't receive invoices from the NVC.
 Without the invoices from the NVC, you can't file the 601A waiver.
-Also, consider working with an attorney because 601a waivers can be hard...Read more »
+Also, consider working with an attorney because 601a waivers...Read more »

 Recently Trump stopped the use of "Advanced Parole" for DACA and that limits the possibilty of going that route.
 I was brought to the USA illegally when I was 9 is there another route I can go for obtaining a GC without having to exit the country for months

 You won't have to exit for months.
 If you entered without inspection as a 9 year old, you can file an I-601A waiver after your I-130 is approved.
 After that, if the I-601A is approved and the consular appointment is scheduled, you would spend 2-3 weeks in your home country.
 Contact an...Read more »

 The family home is taken over by the gang.
 The couple is elderly and in poor health.
 They have no home to return to.
 The couple are Jehovahs Witness.
 They have family residing legally in US.
 Unfortunately the family has no funds to apply through a legal firm for the Asylum